aljedaxi/zettel/pages/z_communicating_with_slip_boxes.md

 ##
 > Every note is only an element which receives its quality only from the network of links and back-links within the system.
 ##
+> If, however, we seek communication with the slip box, we must seek internal possibilities for linkings which result in the unexpected (i.e. information).
+We could try to generalize the experiences of Paris, Florence, New York under general concepts like “art” or “exhibitions,” or “crowding” (inter-actionistic), or “mass,” or “freedom” or “education,” in order to see how the slip box reacts.
+Usually it is more fruitful to look for formulations of problems that relate heterogeneous things with each other.
+##
+> In any case, communication becomes more fruitful when we succeed to activate the internal network of links at the occasion of writing notes or making queries. ...
+The slip box provides combinatorial possibilities which were never planned ... the internal horizons of selection and comparisons are not identical with schema of searching for them.